AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 <!-- Temporarily hiding this.
 See CQDOC-19795 for more details

-Additional RDEs may be purchased for Production programs beginning with late January. -->
+Additional RDEs may be purchased for Production programs -->

 ## Enabling RDE in a Program {#enabling-rde-in-a-program}